 Calix, Inc. (together with its subsidiaries, "Calix," the "Company," "our," "we," or "us") was incorporated in August 1999 and is a Delaware corporation.
-We are a leading global provider of broadband communications access systems and software for fiber- and copper-based network architectures that enable communications service providers ("CSPs") to transform their networks and connect to their residential and business subscribers.
+We are a leading global provider of broadband communications access platforms, systems and software for fiber- and copper-based network architectures and a pioneer in software defined access that enable communications service providers ("CSPs") to transform their networks and enhance how they connect to their residential and business subscribers.
 We enable CSPs to provide a wide range of revenue-generating services, from basic voice and data to advanced broadband services, over legacy and next-generation access networks.
 We focus solely on CSP access networks, the portion of the network that governs available bandwidth and determines the range and quality of services that can be offered to subscribers.
-We develop and sell carrier-class hardware and software products, which we refer to as the Unified Access portfolio that are designed to enhance and transform CSP access networks to meet the changing demands of subscribers rapidly and cost-effectively.
+We develop and sell carrier-class hardware and cloud products that are designed to enhance and transform CSP access networks to meet the changing demands of subscribers rapidly and cost-effectively.
+Our most advanced systems operate on Access eXtensible Operating System ("AXOS"), a network operating system and software platform built for the specific needs of the access network that allows for all software functions in the access network to be developed and run without dependence on underlying hardware and associated silicon chipsets.

-Our Unified Access portfolio consists of four core systems and/or nodes: the E-Series access systems and nodes ("E-Series systems and nodes"), the B6 access nodes ("B-Series nodes"), the C7 multiservice, multiprotocol access system ("C-Series system"), and the BLM1500 gigabit passive optical network ("GPON") access terminal.
-These systems, nodes, and terminals are complemented by the P-Series and T-Series optical network terminals ("ONTs"), and residential gateways ("RGs"), the GigaFamily of GigaCenters, GigaHubs, and GigaPoints, the Calix Management System ("CMS"), EntriView element management software, OpenLink Cable software and Compass suite of value-added software applications.
-Our broad and comprehensive portfolio serves the CSP network from the central office or data center to the subscriber premises and enables CSPs to deliver voice, high-speed data and a superior broadband experience over legacy and next-generation access networks.
-These packet-based systems, nodes, and terminals enable CSPs to rapidly introduce new revenue-generating services while minimizing the capital and operational costs of CSP networks.
-The Unified Access portfolio allows CSPs to evolve their networks and service delivery capabilities at a pace that balances their financial, competitive and technology needs.
+The Calix portfolio consists of three core systems and/or nodes: E-Series access systems and nodes ("E-Series systems and nodes"), B6 access nodes ("B-Series nodes"), and the C7 multiservice, multiprotocol access system ("C-Series system").
+These systems and nodes are complemented by the P-Series optical network terminals ("ONTs") and residential gateways, the GigaFamily of GigaCenters, GigaHubs, and GigaPoints, the Calix Management System ("CMS"), OpenLink Cable software and Compass Cloud family of software-as-a-service products.
+Our broad and comprehensive portfolio serves the CSP network from the central office or data center to the subscriber premises and enables CSPs to deliver voice, high-speed data and an unmatched broadband experience over legacy and next-generation access networks.
+These packet-based systems and nodes are complemented by Compass Cloud to enable CSPs to rapidly introduce new revenue-generating services while minimizing the capital and operational costs of CSP networks.
+The Calix portfolio allows CSPs to evolve their networks and service delivery capabilities at a pace that balances their financial, competitive and technological needs.

-We believe that the rapid growth of Internet and data traffic, introduction of bandwidth-intensive advanced broadband services, such as high-speed Internet, Internet protocol television ("IPTV"), mobile broadband, high-definition and ultra high-definition video, and online gaming, the rise of "the cloud" as a mainstream vehicle for content delivery over broadband, the proliferation of broadband-ready consumer devices, and the increasingly competitive market for residential and business subscribers are driving CSPs to invest in and upgrade their access networks.
+We believe that the rapid growth of Internet and data traffic, introduction of bandwidth-intensive advanced broadband services, such as gigabit-speed Internet, Internet protocol television ("IPTV") and over-the-top ("OTT") video, mobile broadband, high-definition and ultra high-definition video, and online gaming, the rise of the cloud as a mainstream vehicle for content delivery over broadband, the proliferation of broadband-ready consumer devices, and the increasingly competitive market for residential and business subscribers are driving CSPs to invest in and upgrade their access networks.
 We also believe that CSPs will gradually transform their access networks to deliver these advanced broadband services over fiber-based networks complemented by advanced wireless technologies, thereby preparing networks for continued bandwidth growth, the introduction of new services and more cost-effective operations.
 During this time, CSPs will increasingly deploy new fiber-based network infrastructure to enable this transition while continuing to support basic voice and data services over legacy networks.
 Our portfolio is designed to enable this evolution of the access network efficiently and flexibly.